The Data-Driven Censored Newsvendor Problem: Problem Formulation

 We will equivalently refer to the regret of a policy as its {\it worst-case} regret, in line with the fact that we take the supremum over all $F \in \ambig{\lambda}$.\footnote{While we focus on the additive optimality gap of newsvendor policies, another common metric that has been considered for the data-driven uncensored newsvendor problem is the {\it relative} optimality gap, i.e., $\frac{C_G(q^\pi)-C_G(\qopt_G)}{C_G(\qopt_G)}$.
 While our exact algorithm and analytical results are tied to the additive regret definition, we conjecture that our techniques still apply to the relative regret metric.} {Notice that the regret of a policy, as defined in \Cref{eq:regret}, implicitly depends on (i) the true demand distribution $G$, and (ii) the observable boundary $\lambda$.
 As a result, our guarantees will be instance-dependent, as a function of these two model primitives, in addition to $b$ and $h$}.

-The aim is to design a policy with low regret, for any true underlying distribution $G$, as we scale the minimum number of data samples $N$.\footnote{The minimum number of samples across historical ordering quantities is a common choice for the scaling parameter in censored settings (see, e.g., \citet{bu2023offline} and \citet{fan2022sample}).
-At a high level, $N$ can be viewed as the ``bottleneck'' of the dataset, in that it is the limiting factor in accurately estimating the true underlying CDF $G$, even in the uncensored setting. } In the remainder of our work, we refer to this problem as the {\it data-driven censored newsvendor problem}.
+The aim is to design a policy with low regret, for any true underlying distribution $G$, as we scale $N$, the number of data samples at the boundary.\footnote{The number of samples associated with the largest ordering level is a common choice for the scaling parameter in censored settings (see, e.g., \citet{bu2023offline} and \citet{fan2022sample}).
+At a high level, $N$ can be viewed as the ``bottleneck'' of the dataset, in that it is the limiting factor in accurately estimating the true underlying cdf $G$.} In the remainder of our work, we refer to this problem as the {\it data-driven censored newsvendor problem}.

 {Observe that, since {$G \in \ambig{\lambda}$} for all $\lambda$, $\Regret(q^\pi) \geq \UncensoredRegret(q^\pi)$ for any policy $\pi$.} In the same vein, since $\ambig{\lambda'} \subset \ambig{\lambda}$ for $\lambda' > \lambda$, the regret of a policy is (weakly) decreasing in $\lambda$.
 This formalizes the natural idea that {the censored setting is indeed {at least as hard} as the uncensored setting}, and only becomes more challenging as more demand realizations are censored.
 In the following section we formalize the extent to which this is true, and how this depends on the value of $\lambda$.